xiaomi7732/PrettyLogging/Readme.md

 ## ⭐ me if you like it

-Please start it if you likes this project so that we all know!
+Please star it if you like this project so that we all know!

 ## Getting started